 We have spent a lot of time writing honest reviews of other meeting tools, pulling them apart gently, sometimes not so gently, and stress testing what they promise against what actually shows up in real work.
 So it would feel a bit ridiculous to stop there and not apply the same scrutiny to tl;dv itself.

-An honest review of tl;dv was always going to be inevitable, especially given how often I use it and how loudly I talk about what good meeting capture should look like.
+An honest review of tl;dv was always going to happen, especially given how often I use it and how loudly I talk about what good meeting capture should look like.

 There is bias here, obviously.